Explore an Associate of Arts Degree for Transfer or Associate of Arts Degree Major.

 The English Associate in Arts for Transfer degree emphasizes the critical reading and writing skills needed to analyze literature in academic terms.
 Students taking this major examine a variety of genres and gain a better understanding of a given literary work's relevance to the time period in which it was written as well as the work's relationship to an author's life, time, and culture.
 In other words, students develop the ability to analyze literature in context.
 Completion of this major provides a foundation for students interested in pursuing a B.A. in literature.

-English - Associate of Arts Degree for Transfer (60 units)
+English, Associate of Arts Degree for Transfer

 The study of English provides opportunities to explore the worlds of literature and culture.
 This English major produces graduates with demonstrated skills in literary analysis, critical thinking, writing, and communication.
 With this major, students build important research and critical thinking skills.
 They learn to discern what is important and to synthesize that information for other usage.
 As English majors are learning to read with a critical eye, they are also polishing their own writing skills.

-Start signing up for classes and planning your school-life-work balanced semester!
-Search the Fall 2023 Class Schedule and see when your required and elective courses are offered.
+Search the Summer 2026 Class Schedule and see when required and elective courses are offered.

 Note: The schedule search is unavailable from 2-4:30 am for nightly maintenance.